 A Brief Introduction of IT Refund

-Income tax refund refers to a process wherein you make a claim to the government for reimbursement of any excess money that you have paid as tax.
-In simple terms, you are eligible for an IT refund when the amount of tax paid during a financial year exceeds your total tax liability.
-The provision for an income tax refund is specified in Section 237 of the Income Tax Act, 1961.
+Income tax refund is a process wherein you make a claim to the government for reimbursement of any excess money that you have paid as tax.
+In simple terms, you are eligible for a refund of Income Tax you paid when the amount of tax paid during a financial year exceeds your total tax liability.
+The provision for an income tax refund is specified in Section 237 of the Income Tax Act 1961.
 After scrutiny and verification of your claim, the Income Tax Department issues a refund order.

 Now that you know what an income tax refund is, learn about how to get one online.